ripienaar/puppet_agent_mgr/README.md

 What?
 =====

 While doing some prototype work of a new MCollective agent to manage Puppet version 3 I needed to write a bunch of code to wrap the lock files, json files, pid files and yaml files that makes up the combined status of the Puppet Agent.

-This is a wrapper lib that implements a single API around Puppet 2.7.x and 3.0.x
+The object of this library is to make it easier for external processes like monitoring scripts, mcollective etc to interface with all the locks and status files for the Puppet Agent.
+Puppet sometimes change how it behaves wrt these files so this API is versioned and returns a version specific manager instance that represents a consistant API.
+Currently it understands Puppet 2.7.x and Puppet 3.0.x.

+Additionally it interacts directly with the files in question and not via the Puppet libraries so it should be a bit faster, I do not know the Puppet libraries around locking and these files using the Puppet libraries directly might be isolated enough that there could be scope to DRY this up.

+It does require the puppet libraries and fetches the settings from the Puppet library.
+At present it makes no effort to ensure it parses the right file or right section out of the file, this is a major short coming but I am not familiar enough with the Puppet settings classes to figure out the run_mode and so forth in the time I had.

 This is a work in progress specifically a few outstanding questions remain: